 It’s hard to protect a species if you don’t know where to find them.
 Loggerhead turtles, for example, spend 99% of their time at sea and much about their underwater life is still a mystery.
 However, satellite tracking is helping to change that.
 To track loggerheads, a transmitter is attached to their shell.
 The transmitter uploads data to satellites when the turtle surfaces, which can then be downloaded and sent to wildlife researchers.
 Picture by USFWS public domain (CC0)

-Fun facts from “What’s That Smell,” purchased by Highlights for Children, August 2013:
+“What’s That Smell,” purchased by Highlights for Children, August 2013:

 Crested auklets are funny-looking seabirds that smell like freshly peeled tangerines.
 Dr. Julie Hagelin is working hard to figure out why.
 Photo by Julie C. Hagelin